 Highstar Capital and its portfolio company Ports America in the refinancing of Ports America’s credit facilities into a single, unified capital structure comprising two credit facilities aggregating $850 million.

-Latin America Infrastructure Financing
+Latin America Electrical Power and Infrastructure Projects

 Sponsors and underwriters in connection with the groundbreaking international capital markets financings for various Mexican and Chilean toll road projects.

 Sponsors in connection with the project financing of the Caucedo container terminal in the Dominican Republic and the Callao container terminal in Peru.

 - its joint venture and project financing of the Caucedo terminal in the Dominican Republic,

 - its concession and project financing of the Callao terminal in Peru,

 - the acquisition of AIH in Peru, and

 - the acquisition of Cosmos Agencia Maritima, a logistics and ports company in Peru.